whidbeywaterfilters

 • Disadvantages of a water softener: Water softeners require the addition of salt, which ionizes the calcium and magnesium.

-• The results are the feeling of “soft” water, so that it feels what some people call slimy, as if soap cannot rinse off the skin.
+• The results are the feeling of “soft” water, so that it feels slimy, as if soap cannot rinse off the skin.

 • The salt remains in the water, so that end users actually drink the salt, even though the flavor is subtle.